awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

    [ec2-user ~]$ sudo systemctl start httpd
    ```

 1. In a web browser, type the URL of your WordPress blog \(either the public DNS address for your instance, or that address followed by the `blog` folder\)\.
 You should see the WordPress installation script\.
 Provide the information required by the WordPress installation\.
 Choose **Install WordPress** to complete the installation\.
-For more information, see [Run the Install Script](https://codex.wordpress.org/Installing_WordPress#Step_5:_Run_the_Install_Script) on the WordPress website\.
+For more information, see [Step 5: Run the Install Script](https://wordpress.org/support/article/how-to-install-wordpress/#step-5-run-the-install-script) on the WordPress website\.

 **To run the WordPress installation script with Amazon Linux AMI**